TMIP-code/OceanTransportMatrixBuilder.jl/README.md

 using YAXArrays
 using OceanTransportMatrixBuilder

-inputdir = "/Users/benoitpasquier/Data/TMIP/data/ACCESS-ESM1-5/historical/r1i1p1f1/Jan1990-Dec1999" # <- this is the path on my mac*x*e
+inputdir = "/Users/benoitpasquier/Data/TMIP/data/ACCESS-ESM1-5/historical/r1i1p1f1/Jan1990-Dec1999"
+# The path above is for my local machine.
+See test/onlinebuild.jl for an example using data from the cloud.

 # Load datasets
 umo_ds = open_dataset(joinpath(inputdir, "umo.nc"))